-A desire by regulators to gain a greater understanding of property and casualty insurers' exposure to A&H Long Duration Contracts.

-- This guidance does not specify how P&C insurers should report the liabilities associated with A&H Long Duration Contracts on the annual statement.
+- A desire by regulators to gain a greater understanding of property and casualty insurers' exposure to A&H Long Duration Contracts. - This guidance does not specify how P&C insurers should report the liabilities associated with A&H Long Duration Contracts on the annual statement.
 Through work performed on financial examinations, regulators have found that P&C insurers may include the liabilities in various line items of the Liabilities, Surplus and Other Funds page.
 SSAP No. 54R provides accounting guidance for insurers. - Regardless of where the amounts are reported on the annual statement, the materiality of the amounts, and whether the insurer is subject to AG 51, the Appointed Actuary should disclose the amounts associated with A&H Long Duration Contracts on Exhibit B, Item 13.
-The Appointed Actuary should provide commentary in a Relevant Comments paragraph in accordance with paragraph 6.C of the Instructions, which did not change for

-2018.
-The Appointed Actuary should also disclose all reserve amounts associated with A&H Long Duration Contracts in the Actuarial Report.

-- The adoption of AG 51 in 2017.
+The Appointed Actuary should provide commentary in a Relevant Comments paragraph in accordance with paragraph 6.C of the Instructions.
+The Appointed Actuary should also disclose all reserve amounts associated with A&H Long Duration Contracts in the Actuarial Report. - The adoption of AG 51 in 2017.
 On August 9, 2017, the NAIC's Executive (EX) Committee and Plenary adopted AG 51 requiring stand-alone asset adequacy analysis of long-term care (LTC) business.
-The effective date of AG 51 is December 31, 2017, and it applies to companies with over 10,000 inforce lives covered by LTC insurance contracts as of the valuation date.
-The 2018 Instructions state that the Actuarial Report and workpapers summarizing the asset adequacy testing of LTC business must be in compliance with AG 51 requirements. - Recent adverse reserve development in LTC business.
+The text of AG 51 is included in the March 2019 edition of the NAIC's Accounting Practices and Procedures Manual The effective date of AG 51 was December 31, 2017, and it applies to companies with over 10,000 inforce lives covered by LTC insurance contracts as of the valuation date.
+The Instructions state that the Actuarial Report and workpapers summarizing the asset adequacy testing of LTC business must be in compliance with AG 51 requirements. - Recent adverse reserve development in LTC business.
 Regulators expect Appointed Actuaries to disclose company-specific risk factors in the Actuarial Opinion.
 Given the recent adverse experience for LTC business, Appointed Actuaries should consider whether exposure to A&H Long Duration Contracts poses a risk factor for the company.

 The Appointed Actuary is not asked to opine on the reasonableness of the reserves associated with A&H Long Duration Contracts except to the extent that the reserves are included within the amounts reported on Exhibit A of the Actuarial Opinion.
-For example, Exhibit B, Item 13.1 asks the Appointed Actuary to disclose the reserves for A&H Long Duration Contracts that the company carries on the Losses line of the Liabilities, Surplus and Other Funds page.
+For this reason, the Working Group intentionally excluded Items 13.3 and 13.4 from this sentence in paragraph 4 of the Instructions: "The Appointed Actuary should state that the items in the SCOPE, on which he or she is expressing an opinion, reflect Disclosure items 8 through 13.2 in Exhibit B." Exhibit B, Item 13.1 asks the Appointed Actuary to disclose the reserves for A&H Long Duration Contracts that the company carries on the Losses line of the Liabilities, Surplus and Other Funds page.
 The Appointed Actuary is not asked to opine on the reasonableness of the reserves disclosed on Exhibit B, Item 13.1 in isolation, but these reserves are a subset of the amount included on Exhibit A, Item 1, and Exhibit A lists amounts with respect to which the Appointed Actuary is expressing an opinion.
+The same is true for Exhibit B, Item 13.2, whose reserves are a subset of the amount included on Exhibit A, Item 2.